20 zip codes·Updated June 2026

-Oregon has statewide rent control — that's not a suggestion, it's the law.
-There's a hard cap on annual rent increases, and understanding it is non-negotiable if you own here.
-Your tenants definitely know the number.
+Oregon has statewide rent control with a hard cap on annual increases.
+Understanding the cap is non-negotiable if you own here.
+Your tenants know the number.

 Median Asking Rent